Wake Forest University Department of Counseling

 Final Exam (CACREP 3.A.1-12)

-The final exam covers all chapters of your Counseling: A Comprehensive Profession text.
-It consists of 200 multiple choice questions.
-You will have two-and-a-half hours to complete the exam and may only take one attempt.
+The final exam covers all chapters of the Counseling: A Comprehensive Profession text.
+It consists of 180 multiple choice questions.
+Students will have two-and-a-half hours to complete the exam and may only take one attempt.

 Student Learning Outcomes / Key Performance Indicators